MorphiaOrg/morphia-upgrade-testing/README.md

 If you have a project that you would like to include in these runs to see how far off the upgrade process is, please file a pull request with the information listed below.

-Each project needs a folder in .github/projects.
+Each project needs a folder in ./projects.
 The bare minimum require is a file called `git` that contains the git repository url for your project.
 The git url should include the hash of the branch/version you want to test against.
 When you have that in place, you'll need to update the [build workflow](.github/workflows/build.yml) to include your named project in the matrix definition.

-Typically, the [build.sh](.github/build.sh) script include should be sufficient to test against your project.
+Typically, the [build.sh](build.sh) script include should be sufficient to test against your project.
 If your project needs a little tweaking, like morphia's does, you can copy build.sh in to your project's folder and customize however you need.

 > [!NOTE]